Ali Carter: 2019–20 season

+2020–present

+At both the 2025 and 2026 World Championships, Carter exited in the first round following defeats to O'Sullivan and Higgins respectively.
+He won the 2026 English Open, after defeating Mark Williams 9–6 in the final.

 Personal life

 Carter was diagnosed with Crohn's disease in 2003.
-He has partly controlled this by limiting dairy and wheat/gluten in his diet.
+Due to this, he has partly controlled his condition by limiting dairy and wheat/gluten in his diet.

 It was announced on 1 July 2013 that Carter had been diagnosed with testicular cancer.
 He had surgery a day later and was advised to rest for a month.
 On 19 July 2013, he reported on his Twitter page that he had received the all-clear and would resume his career at the Shanghai Masters in September.
 He stated in April 2014 that he would have chosen to take a break from snooker for six to twelve months, but this had not been possible as he needed to regain his place in the top 16 of the world rankings.
-A month later, World Snooker announced that Carter had been diagnosed with cancer in his lung and would be taking a break from the sport to receive a course of intensive chemotherapy.
+A month later, World Snooker announced that Carter had been diagnosed with lung cancer and would be taking a break from the sport to receive a course of intensive chemotherapy.
 In August 2014, he successfully completed treatment for this secondary tumour (metastatic recurrence of the testicular cancer), including surgery, and returned to the World Snooker Tour in October at the General Cup, which he won.

 Carter practised at Chelmsford's Rivermead Snooker Club before buying the club and becoming the new owner.
 He also has a keen interest in flying and has a pilot's licence.

 His first child, with his ex-partner Sarah, was a son, born in 2009.
 He has a daughter with his ex-partner, Stella English, who was the winner of Series Six of The Apprentice in 2010.